geodynamics/aspect/CONTRIBUTING.md

 - Create a separate [branch](https://guides.github.com/introduction/flow/) (sometimes called a feature branch) on which you do your modifications.
-- You can propose that your branch be combined with the rest of code by opening a [pull request](https://guides.github.com/introduction/flow/).
+- You can propose that your branch be merged into the ASPECT code by opening a [pull request](https://guides.github.com/introduction/flow/).
-This will give a chance for others to review your code.
+This will give others a chance to review your code.

 We follow the philosophy that no pull request (independent of the author) is merged without a review from one other member of the community, and approval of